-The engine operating and maintenance manual furnished with your motor describes prestart and starting procedures.
+The engine operating and maintenance manual furnished with your engine describes prestart and starting procedures.
 The following notes are basic reminders, and are not intended to cover every detail of engine starting.
 We urge you to thoroughly read and understand your engine manual.

-- 1. Check the lubricating and cooling fluid levels. - 2.
-Visually check for fuel, oil, coolant, and exhaust leaks. - 3.
-Make sure the emergency engine shutdown switch cap is in place and the lanyard is attached to the operator.
+- 1. Fill the oil injection bottle if applicable. - 2.
+Visually check for fuel and oil leaks. - Make sure the emergency engine shutdown switch cap is in place and the lanyard is attached to the operator.